HalfdanJ/svelte-adapter-appengine/README.md

 Following options are available

 - `out`: Output directory of build step, defaults to `/build`
 - `useCloudLogging`: Enable or disable [Google Cloud Logging](https://cloud.google.com/logging/docs/overview).
-By enabling this, `console.log`, `console.error` and so on show up with more metadata in Cloud Logging dashboard, and log messages are bundled by request trace id's.
+When enabled, `console.log`, `console.error` and so on show up with more metadata in Cloud Logging dashboard, and log messages are bundled by request trace id's.
+Enabled by default.
 - `external`: Node modules that the esbuild step should mark as external.
 - `dependencies`: Node modules that should be added to `package.json` file in the build step.
 These modules will be fetched when the application is deployed.